Dzikovskiy/ITS-Task/README.md

 * In terminal change working directory with **cd**
 * Enter **java -jar ITS-Task-1.0-SNAPSHOT.jar**

-After that steps application should start and you can acces it on **http://localhost:8080**
+After that steps application should start and you can access it on **http://localhost:8080**